 Officiants in Alabama:

-Licensed ministers or pastors of recognized religious societies, and current or retired Alabama judges.
+Licensed ministers or pastors of recognized religious societies and current or retired Alabama judges.

 An Alabama marriage license is valid for thirty (30) days.
-What this means is you two have 30 days to get married and have your marriage license officially recorded.
+What this means is you have 30 days to get married and have your marriage license officially recorded.
 If you wait past that time frame, you can't get married without applying and paying for another marriage license.

 Alabama Department of Public Health